 If you need to make changes to or delete a configuration, Edit and Delete options are available if you right-click on the relationship.

-The configuration is expressed by the <RelationshipConfig> element.
+The configuration is defined by a required <RelationshipConfig> element.

 The optional <Editor> specifies the type of dialog used for selecting the Ref obj objects in the relationship.

-The attribute type indicates the type of dialog used for the selection.
+- The attribute type is required, and indicates the type of dialog used for the selection.
 Currently supported values are: "dropdown".
-If the attribute is not specified, a default selection dialog will be used.
+If the attribute value is blank, a default selection dialog will be used.

 The optional sub-element <VersionInfo> tells that the item version should be indicated in the dialog.

-<Constraint> expresses the condition that must be fulfilled for a correct relationship.
+<Constraint> defines the condition that must be fulfilled for a correct relationship.
 The constraint is further used by the editor to list alternatives that match the constraint.

 The sub-element <FromItem> with the mandatory id attribute specifies an item according to its ID, to be used as a base for selecting alternative items to be used in the relationship.